codio/site/source/docs/content/authoring/assessments/index.html.md

 ## Editing an existing assessment
 If you want to edit an existing assessment, you can choose either of the following options

-- Press the Settings button in the Guides toolbar then select the Assessments tab.
+- Press the Settings button in the authoring toolbar then select the Assessments tab.
 All assessments present in the current project are listed.
 You can then select the one you wish to edit.
-- (coming soon) To edit an assessment present on the current page you are editing, select the assessment drop-down in the Guide toolbar.
+- (coming soon) To edit an assessment present on the current page you are editing, select the assessment drop-down in the authoring toolbar.
 In the lower section of the list you can select any assessments located on the current page and edit it.

 ## Deleting an assessment
-To delete an assessment, press the Settings button in the Guides toolbar then select the Assessments tab.
+To delete an assessment, press the Settings button in the authoring toolbar then select the Assessments tab.
 All assessments present in the current project are listed.
-You should press the red 'x' button to delete it.
+You should press the red **x** button to delete it.

 ## Autograding when a student completes a unit
 Codio allows you to run a special auto-grading script as soon as a unit is completed by the student.
-[Click here](/docs/teacher/classes/autograde/) for details.
+[Click here](/docs/classes/unitmanagement/settings-info/autograde/) for details.